Charlton, London: Religious sites

+The third Anglican Church in the area is St Richard's.
+Located the corner of Swallowfield Road and Sundorne Road, St Richard's was originally built as a Congregationalist Tin Mission Hut.
+It was later handed over to the Church of England who continued to let it out a Congregationalist group.
+In 1958 it was rebuilt as a permanent structure designed by Ralph Covell.

-The Roman Catholic church of Our Lady of Grace was established by the Assumptionists Order.
+The Catholic church of Our Lady of Grace was established by the Assumptionists Order.
 They settled in Charlton in 1903 after being expelled from France in 1900 due to suppression of Holy Orders.
-The first nuns moved into Highcombe and set up a mission in Charlton.
+The first nuns moved into Highcombe House and set up a mission in Charlton.
 The current church was built in 1905 and celebrated its centenary on 17 September 2005 with a concelebrated ecumenical mass, led by Archbishop Kevin McDonald and parish priest, Fr.
 Michael Leach.
-The church has strong historic links with the Irish community in south east London which are evident in the statue of Saint Patrick on display inside.
-The current presbytery was once the home of William Henry Barlow (1812–1902), the eminent 19th century engineer, who designed St Pancras railway station and for whom English Heritage have erected a blue plaque in recognition; it is also grade II listed.
+The church has strong historic links with the Irish community in south east London, evident in the statue of Saint Patrick on display inside.
+The current presbytery (Highcombe House) was once the home of William Henry Barlow (1812–1902), the eminent 19th century engineer, who designed St Pancras railway station and for whom English Heritage erected a blue plaque in recognition; it is also grade II listed.

 Other churches in the area include Charlton Tabernacle of the New Testament Church of God on Charlton Church Lane; the Anglican church of St Richard; a United Reformed Church on Wyndcliff Road; and several evangelical free churches in and around New Charlton.
 Charlton also has a small mosque providing services for men and women in the Bareilvi Sufi tradition.

 Transport

 London Buses

-Charlton is served by London Buses routes 53, 54, 161, 177, 180, 380, 422, 472, 486 and N1.
+Charlton is served by London Buses routes 53, 54, 161, 177, 180, 380, 422, 472 (which is then going to be SL11 from January 2026), 486, N1 and N53.
+Part of the area is served by route SL4.